Setting up a YouTube channel can be the start of an exciting journey, and in this article, I’ll show you how to do it

 How to Set up Your YouTube Channel

-Once you’ve decided on your niche, Channel name, content ideas, etc. It is time to set up your YouTube Channel.
-This is quite a simple and straightforward process and shouldn’t take too long.
+Once you’ve decided on your niche, Channel name, content ideas, etc., it is time to set up your YouTube Channel.
+This is quite a straightforward process and shouldn’t take too long.

 Step 1: Create a Google & YouTube account.

 As YouTube is owned by Google, you will need to create a google account to use as your YouTube account.
 You can set up a Google account here.

 Now that your Google account is set up you can head over to YouTube.
 In the top right-hand corner of the screen, you’ll see your account thumbnail.